CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 14. From the bottom menu, select **Variables**.

-15. Select **varCounter** variable which will be the first parameter.
+15. Select the **varCounter** variable which will be the first parameter.

 16. Enter 3 as the second parameter of the equals function.
 Like the screenshot below, your expression will be **@or(equals(variables('varCounter'),3))**

     ![](../media/Lab_5.26.png)

 17. We need to add the second parameter to the or function. **Add a comma** in between the ending two parentheses.
 This time we will try typing in the function name.
-Start typing **equ** and you will get a drop down of available functions (this is called IntelliSense).
+Start typing **equ** and you will get a drop-down of available functions (this is called IntelliSense).
 Select the **equals** function.

     ![](../media/Lab_5.27.png)